Warren County PCB Landfill

 Warren County PCB Landfill was a PCB landfill located in Warren County, North Carolina, near the community of Afton south of Warrenton.
 The landfill was created in 1982 by the State of North Carolina as a place to dump soil contaminated by an illegal PCB dumping incident.
 The site, which is about 150 acre, was extremely controversial and led to years of lawsuits.

 Warren County was one of the first cases of environmental justice in the United States and set a legal precedent for other environmental justice cases.
+The landfill was fully decontaminated by 2004, after the State of North Carolina paid millions to clean it up over the course of many years.
 The site was approximately three miles south of Warrenton.
 The State of North Carolina owned about 19 acre of the tract where the landfill was located, and Warren County owned the surrounding acreage around the borders.